A stay at Sal Salis Ningaloo Reef will ruin all other stays for life

 Early morning or late afternoon is the best time to start the Mandu Mandu Gorge walk.
 (Image: Katie Carlin)

-I set out with the group just before dawn along the Mandu Mandu Gorge trail, I only have time for one of the two hikes in my three days at camp.
-The moderately difficult three-kilometre trail traces its way through a stone-filled creek bed, our guide points out several black-flanked rock wallabies perched on the surrounding red-stone cliffs.
+I set out with the group just before dawn along the Mandu Mandu Gorge trail.
+I only have time for one of the two hikes in my three days at camp.
+The moderately difficult three-kilometre trail traces its way through a stone-filled creek bed, and our guide points out several black-flanked rock wallabies perched on the surrounding red-stone cliffs.

 The black-flanked rock wallabies in Cape Range National Park

-Two emerge from the bushes in front of us and unexpectedly start facing off in what can only be described as part boxing match, part tango with the occasional headlock thrown in.
+Two emerge from the bushes in front of us and unexpectedly start facing off in what can only be described as part boxing match, part tango, with the occasional headlock thrown in.
 The dance continues for five minutes before one surrenders and slinks back into the bushes out of sight.

-The trek through the creek bed is followed by a steep climb to the gorge rim, we spot fossilised coral as we walk and are met with spectacular views of Ningaloo Reef and the surrounding national park at the top.
+The trek through the creek bed is followed by a steep climb to the gorge rim, and we spot fossilised coral as we walk and are met with spectacular views of Ningaloo Reef and the surrounding national park at the top.

 The black-flanked rock wallabies in Cape Range National Park